VanIseghemThomas/OpenCortex/README.md

     - Manual backup management (Is it possible to load a backup saved externally?
 From what I've already seen, yes!)

     - Captures are currently unsolved.
 They seem to be encrypted (for good reasons) and I don't know (yet) how they are referenced inside presets.
+But since the content's aren't really relevant, I just need to find a way to reference the files correctly.

 - Creating an external file manager

     - Once deleting and adding presets are confirmed working, an app (desktop/mobile) can be created to interface with it.
 In order to make that work, the firmware would need some additions to make that work.
-But that is totaly possible to make work.
+But that is totaly possible.

 - Creating an external editor